 – Even after all they’ve been through, they still keep way too many secrets from each other for too long (which lands them in even more trouble). -2 points for wonky priorities.

 - Rosewood must be the most densely wooded area in PA, going by how much running and hiding out in the woods happens in EACH AND EVERY GODDAMN EPISODE.
-Despite the fact that almost every disastrous thing that happens is always in a forest setting, these girls can’t seem to keep themselves from running there. -3 points, and another -2 for never even attempting to climb a tree, not even Sporty Liar or former “tomboy” (by her own admission) Aria.
+Despite the fact that almost every disastrous thing that happens is always in a forest setting, these girls can’t seem to keep themselves from running there. -3 points, and another -2 for never even attempting to climb a tree, not even Sporty Liar or former “tomboy” (by her own admission, because nothing on the show suggests she used to be one) Aria.

 - The teacher/student affair is nothing new, but these people act like having hot 20+ and 30+ men routinely hit on 16 year old girls is the most normal thing in the world.
 And of course the only adult who actually seems to have a huge problem with this is Aria’s dad, the original offender who asked his teenage daughter to keep his affair with his grad student a secret in the first place. -3 points